-The technical standards (non-academic) established by the program are evidence of the "essential functions" that must be accomplished by the students in the program.
-Essential functions include requirements that students engage in educational and training activities in such a way that they will not be endangered, nor will they endanger other students, hospital staff, patients or the public.
+The technical standards (non-adademic) established by the program are evidence of the “essential functions” that must be accomplished by students in the program.
+Essential functions require that the students be able to engage in educational and training activities in such a way that they will not be endangered, nor will they endanger other students, hospital staff, patients or the public.

-- Speech and Hearing — The student must be able to communicate effectively and sensitively in order to assess nonverbal communication and be able to adequately transmit information to the patient and to all members of the health-care team.
+- Ability to communicate effectively and sensitively in order to assess non-verbal communication and be able to adequately transmit information to the patient and to all members of the health care team.

-- Psychological Stability — The student must possess the emotional health required for full utilization of his or her intellectual abilities.
-The student must be able to recognize emergency situations and take appropriate action.
+- Possess the emotional health required for full utilization of his or her intellectual abilities.